The bathroom is one of the highest-traffic areas in your home.

 There seems to be a lot of confusion on the different types of finishes for paint and why finish even matters in the grand scheme of things.

-There are 6 basic types of paint finishes: flat, matte, eggshell, satin, semi-gloss, and high-gloss.
+There are six basic types of paint finishes: flat, matte, eggshell, satin, semi-gloss, and high-gloss.

-Each of these finishes are rated based upon the amount of sheen, or shininess, they appear to have when used.
+Each of these finishes are rated based on the amount of sheen or shininess; they appear to have when used.
 The higher the sheen, the more imperfections are visible when the paint dries and inevitably experiences daily wear and tear.
 This is because the shine of the paint reflects more light and draws your eye to the imperfections in the paint.
 However, higher gloss finishes are also far easier to clean than finishes with less sheen.